The Corporate Governance Review: France

 Say on pay

 Professional proxy solicitors must disclose their voting policy.
-On 18 March 2011, the AMF published a specific recommendation,52 which notably urges proxy advisers to issue voting policies in a transparent manner, communicate with listed companies, submit draft reports to the relevant company for review and take measures to avoid conflicts of interest.
+In addition, on 18 March 2011, the AMF published a specific recommendation,42 which notably urges proxy advisers to issue voting policies in a transparent manner, communicate with listed companies, submit draft reports to the relevant company for review and take measures to avoid conflicts of interest.

 Long-term shareholder value

-Following the publication in 2019 of various reports on shareholder activism, the AMF published a communication in April 2020 recommending targeted legal reforms aimed at improving market efficiency and transparency and increasing the AMF's means to react in the context of activist campaigns.
-The authority notably recommended the introduction of further legal thresholds for notification of major holdings, the reinforcement of transparency on short-selling and securities lending, and the introduction of a new power for the AMF to impose a fine in the context of an administrative injunction.54
+Following the publication in 2019 of various reports on shareholder activism, the AMF published a communication in April 2020 recommending minor targeted legal reforms aimed at improving market efficiency and transparency and increasing the AMF's means to react in the context of activist campaigns.
+The authority notably recommended the introduction of further legal thresholds for notification of major holdings, the reinforcement of transparency on short-selling and securities lending, and the introduction of a new power for the AMF to impose a fine in the context of an administrative injunction.43 In 2021, the AMF also modified its guide on continuing information.

 iv Takeover defences